 In Brighton & Hove we have an ambitious plan to be a ‘food-use city’ taking steps to preventing food waste at home, in schools, universities, restaurants and community settings.

 There’s never been a better time.
 If there’s good to be found in lockdown, it’s that being at home more meant we wasted less food.

-This March sees the very first national Food Waste Action Week and we’re asking Brighton and Hove to get involved.
+1st-7th March 2021 sees the very first national Food Waste Action Week and we’re asking Brighton and Hove to get involved.

 Tips and resources for reducing food waste